Toyota Mobility Foundation launches $4M prize for mobility tech targeting lower-limb paralysis

 Another thing to point out is that entrants retain any intellectual property they generate during the course of the Mobility Unlimited Challenge and as a recipient of any of the grants, with one main exception: They have to commit to commercialising any IP created using the grants within 7 years, or, if I understand correctly, it has to be licensed back to Toyota Mobility Foundation.

-This, I’m told, is simply to ensure that entrants don’t sit on IP indefinitely and there is a genuine commitment to get the resulting product in peoples hands.
+This, I’m told, is simply to ensure that entrants don’t sit on IP indefinitely and there is a genuine commitment to get the resulting product in people’s hands.
 However, you can check the relevant terms and conditions here.

 Don’t mention the iBOT